jorian/barterdexdocs/docs/source/api.rst

 ``gui`` is the codename for the GUI used to start marketmaker with.
 If you are the developer of a GUI, you need to define a codename for your GUI.
 Share this in the Komodo Platform slack and you will get paid for every trade a user makes using your GUI.

 ``profitmargin`` is the default profitmargin that this full relay node (or Liquidity Provider node) will use when placing orders in orderbooks using the ``autoprice`` method.

+``userhome`` is the location of the userhome.

+``passphrase`` is the passphrase that is needed by ``marketmaker`` to determine the userpass and all smartaddresses that BarterDEX is going to use.

+``coins`` needs a JSON of all BarterDEX-enabled coins.
+Not all cryptocurrencies are able to do atomic swaps, because they lack CheckLockTimeVerify (BIP65) or one of the necessary Bitcoin API methods.
+(See `How to get listed on BarterDEX`_ for details)

+.. _

 New or private network
 ^^^^^^^^^^^^^^^^^^^^^^